marcostmunhoz/fiap-pos-tech-fastfood/README.md

 - Clone the repository
 - Build and run the containers
   - To run in development mode, use the commands `docker compose build` and `docker compose up`.
 In this mode, the application responds to changes made in the source code (watch mode) and a database is also created for running e2e tests.
-  - To run in production mode, use the commands `docker compose -f docker-compose.prod.yml build` and `docker compose -f docker-compose.prod.yml up`.
-In this mode, the application is built during the container construction process, ignoring test files, and served in production mode.
-  - NOTE: If switching between execution modes, it is necessary to clear the volumes attached to the containers, as they share the same volume for data persistence.
-To do this, after stopping the containers, run `docker compose down -v`.
-- After building and running the container, the application will be available at `http://localhost:3000`.
+The application will be available at `http://localhost:3000`.
+  - To run in production mode, you must use the provided helm chart.
+The chart is located in the `helm` folder.
+To install the chart, use the command `helm install fastfood helm`.
+The chart will create and run the MySQL database and application pods, as well as the load balancer and HPA.
+If you're using Minikube, you can access the application using the command `minikube service fastfood-monolith-service --url`.
+The application will be available at the URL provided by the command.
+Note that the helm chart uses a previously built Docker image, so the local changes will not be reflected in the production environment unless you change the image in the `values.yaml` file.

 ## Accessing the API Documentation